 |Admission Standards||Very High|

 Can I get into University of Alabama at Birmingham?
-The school has a 58% acceptance rate.
-Last year, 5,499 out of 9,459 applicants were admitted making University of Alabama at Birmingham a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 47 percent.
+The school has a 92% acceptance rate.
+Last year, 6,936 out of 7,555 applicants were admitted making University of Alabama at Birmingham an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 45 percent.
 University of Alabama at Birmingham typically accepts and attracts "B+" average high school students.
-Only 37% of those admitted chose to enroll in the school.
+Only 33% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|